 The cableway was opened in 1995 after 8 years of planning and development and has an extremely safe and modern feel to it.
 We didn’t feel any real sway in the gondolas even when shifting sides and it’s so peaceful as you float along up there.

 It must have been an amazing exercise when it was being built and would have been fabulous to have seen it under construction.
-Only a 10 x 10 metre clearing was made for each tower, many were placed in natural gaps in the canopy and each surveyed to ensure no rare or endangered species would be impacted.
-The huge pylons, equipment and even cement were then lowered in by specialty Russian helicopters designed for heavily loads and assembled onsite.
+Only a 10 x 10 meter clearing was made for each tower, many were placed in natural gaps in the canopy and each surveyed to ensure no rare or endangered species would be impacted.
+The huge pylons, equipment and even cement were then lowered in by specialty Russian helicopters designed for heavy loads and assembled onsite.